Tag Archives: antiracism

 In the name of equity, fairness and justice—understood as receiving what one is due as measured by dignity, character, achievements, and ability—would be cast aside.
 Rewards and punishments would be distributed according to an alien principle having nothing to do with individual deserts.
 The same word “equity” used in different contexts means completely opposite things.
 One person’s good is another’s evil.
 What for one person is just is for another unjust.
 Fairness in one context is unfairness in another.
 No wonder there is controversy and confusion!

-*Note: I am describing something similar but identical to the concept of equity found in common law, which appeals to the ordinary person’s sense of fairness in situations where the legal system seems to be unfair.
+*Note: I am describing something similar but not identical to the concept of equity found in common law, which appeals to the ordinary person’s sense of fairness in situations where the legal system seems to be unfair.

 To be continued….